NTU-Mecatron/.github/profile/docs/coding_guidelines.md

 * Follow the repository's existing conventions (indent style, file header, license block) before introducing anything new.
 * Indentation: match existing code (tabs or spaces — don’t change global style in a single PR).
-* Files: add a short file header only if the repository already uses one.

 ---